-101: SPI slave mode 110: IC slave mode 111: Unused mode
+101: SPI slave mode

+110: I2C slave mode

+111: Non SIM function

-These bits setup the SPI or $I^2C$ operating mode of the SIM function.
-As well as selecting if the $I^2C$ or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
-The SPI clock is a function of the system clock but can also be chosen to be sourced from PTM0 and $f{SUB}$ .
+These bits setup the overall operating mode of the SIM function.
+As well as selecting if the I2C or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
+The SPI clock is a function of the system clock but can also be chosen to be sourced from PTM0 and f{SUB}.
 If the SPI Slave Mode is selected then the clock will be supplied by an external Master device.

-Bit 3~2 SIMDEB1~SIMDEB0: IC debounce time selection
+Bit 3~2 SIMDEB1~SIMDEB0: I2C Debounce Time Selection